tinaponting/protect-wordpress/README.md

 * Protect: wp.contents folder, plugins,themes and uploads.
 * Protect: wp-admin folder.

 Core .htaccess for protection and speed.
-Set: 444 files rights
+Set: 444 files rights or of it possible: 440

 * Exemple 220906 : Robots.txt - even if the wp sets up robots.txt, it is not enough!
 To cover all boots and if you hete:semrush, ahrefs, add more id you want